Why are vaccinations important?

 Give them liquid paracetamol or ibuprofen to help bring the fever down.
 If your child is getting their Men B vaccination, you can try giving paracetamol soon after vaccination before developing a fever (see below) – this will reduce the risk of your child having a post-immunisation fever.

 Post-immunisation fever is perfectly normal, and it’s a comfort to know that this side effect is considered mild and doesn’t last a long time – usually between one and two days.
-Dawn Kelly says: “This fever normally lasts a couple of days.
 If it sticks around for longer, then contact the nurse or GP where you had your vaccines.
-Again, if there’s anything that you feel is not normal after the vaccinations, contact the place where you had them.”
+Again, if there’s anything that you feel is not normal after the vaccinations, contact the place where you had them.

 Post-immunisation fever and Meningitis B vaccine